 1. Data we process

 We may collect, use, store and transfer different kinds of personal data about you when you interact with us and our Websites, use our Service, or/and when you purchase goods and services from us.
-The types of personal information that we collect from you depends on the content and features of the Service you use and how you otherwise interact with us.
+The types of personal information that we collect from you depend on the content and features of the Service you use and how you otherwise interact with us.
 We have collated these into groups as follows:

-Transaction data includes details about payments or communications to and from you and information about products and services you have purchased from us.
+Transaction data includes details about payments or communications to and from you and information about the products and services you have purchased from us.

 Technical data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, operating system and platform and other technology on the devices you use to access this Website.